qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 Stark tone frequency
 --------------------

-As you can see in the Starks shift equation, :math:`\Delta=0` yields a singular point where :math:`\delta f_S` diverges.
+As you can see in the equation for :math:`\delta f_S` above, :math:`\Delta=0` yields a singular point where :math:`\delta f_S` diverges.
-This corresponds to the Rabi drive, where the qubit is driven on resonance and the coherent state exchange occurs between :math:`|0\rangle` and :math:`|1\rangle` instead of the Stark shift.
+This corresponds to a Rabi drive, where the qubit is driven on resonance and coherent state exchange occurs between :math:`|0\rangle` and :math:`|1\rangle` instead of the Stark shift.
-The another obvious forbidden frequency for the Stark tone is :math:`\Delta=\alpha` which corresponds to the transition from :math:`|1\rangle` to :math:`|2\rangle`.
+Another frequency that should be avoided for the Stark tone is :math:`\Delta=\alpha` which corresponds to the transition from :math:`|1\rangle` to :math:`|2\rangle`.
-In the high power limit, :math:`\Delta = \alpha/2` is also forbidden since this causes the direct excitation from :math:`|0\rangle` to :math:`|2\rangle` through what is known as the two-photon transition.
+In the high power limit, :math:`\Delta = \alpha/2` should also be avoided since this causes the direct excitation from :math:`|0\rangle` to :math:`|2\rangle` through what is known as a two-photon transition.

 The Stark tone frequency must be sufficiently separated from all of these frequencies to avoid unwanted state transitions (frequency collisions).
-In reality, this condition might be more complicated due to transition levels of the nearest neighbor qubits, and the frequency must be carefully chosen to avoid frequency collisions [3]_.
+In reality, the choice of the frequency could be even more complicated due to the transition levels of the nearest neighbor qubits.
+The frequency must be carefully chosen to avoid frequency collisions [4]_.

 .. _stark_channel_consideration: